Souptik18/GridTask/README.md

 # React App created with Vite

-Grid Layout UI of a product list inclusing a search functionality
+Grid Layout UI of a product list including a search functionality

 **Steps to run the project**